gruntwork-io/terragrunt/docs/_docs/01_getting-started/quick-start.md

 .terragrunt-cache/some-unique-hash/provider.tf
 ```

-### Keep your Terraform CLI arguments DRY
+### Keep your OpenTofu/Terraform CLI arguments DRY

-CLI flags are another common source of copy/paste in the Terraform world.
-For example, a typical pattern with Terraform is to define common account-level variables in an `account.tfvars` file:
+CLI flags are another common source of copy/paste in the OpenTofu/Terraform world.
+For example, a typical pattern with OpenTofu/Terraform is to define common account-level variables in an `account.tfvars` file:

 ``` hcl
 # account.tfvars